ste163/csharp_heists/README.md

 - enough randomization so no two playthroughs have the same outcome

 ## Known Issues
+- Pressing ```enter``` multiple times during a heist countdown will skip heist summary
-- Distorted text if terminal window is not wide enough.
+- Text distortion if terminal window is not wide enough.
 Maximizing window fixes this
-- Pressing ```enter``` multiple times during a heist countdown will skip heist summary
+- Background color may not resize correctly on Linux.
+Restarting game with a maximized window fixes this

 ## Setup
 - Download [CSharp Heists v1.1]() for Windows, Linux, or Mac